-2.5.12 Additional Notes
+2.6.13 Additional Notes

-1) Throughout the Sahara UI, you will find that if you try to delete an object that you will not be able to delete it if another object depends on it.
+- 1. Throughout the Sahara UI, you will find that if you try to delete an object that you will not be able to delete it if another object depends on it.
 An example of this would be trying to delete a Job that has an existing Job Execution.
-In order to be able to delete that job, you would first need to delete any Job Executions that relate to that job.
+In order to be able to delete that job, you would first need to delete any Job Executions that relate to that job. - 2.
+In the examples above, we mention adding your username/password for the Swift Data Sources.
+It should be noted that it is possible to configure Sahara such that the username/password credentials are not required.
+For more information on that, please refer to: Sahara Advanced Configuration Guide

-2.6 Features Overview
+2.7 Features Overview

-2.6.1 Cluster Scaling
+2.7.1 Cluster Scaling